DAM Knowledge

 Entry-level roles could include IT support, digital asset coordinator or product management.
 According to PayScale, the typical career path could include moving on to web development, then to software engineering, front-end development or senior web development.

-Any kind or sized company using a DAM could benefit from a full-time person in the role.
+Any kind or sized company using a DAM could benefit from a full-time digital asset manager in the role.
 However, larger companies with more sizable creative departments typically have the most to benefit from hiring a dedicated person to manage the system, as a high volume of assets are being made and distributed every day.

 The landscape of digital asset management has changed.
 It’s not enough for enterprise organizations with various departments using a DAM to try and organize themselves and the system.